tvooo/tp2/1-exemplars.md

 Although Rowland et al. analysed interactive *experiences*, their learnings are relevant for many kinds of cycle-based interaction, especially if additional artefacts are involved.

 @cheng focus on bicycling as exercise.
 Previous research had shown that social peer effects enhance the exercise experience, but Cheng et al. have seen a lack of concrete design advice in this area.
 They subsequently suggest designs for enhanced bicycling gear, such as glasses, that convey the feeling of the co-presence of another, remote cyclist.
-They identify factors that are relevant for and propose "an unobtrusive and intuitive interface arrangement based on light".
+They identify factors that are relevant for and propose "an unobtrusive and intuitive interface arrangement based on light" [-@cheng, p.
+20] that indicates if you are ahead or behind your exercise partner.

 ## Ethnographic studies into Bicycling as Social practice